getAlby/hub/scripts/linux-x86_64/README.md

 The install script will prompt you for an installation folder and will install Alby Hub.

-Optionally it can also creates a systemd service for you.
+Optionally it can also create a systemd service for you.

-It will run on localhost:8080 by default.
-To run on a public domain we recommend the use of a reverse proxy using [Caddy](https://caddyserver.com/)
+Alby Hub will run on localhost:8080 by default (configurable using the `PORT` environment variable) To run on a public domain we recommend the use of a reverse proxy using [Caddy](https://caddyserver.com/)

 ### Running the services